vivaria/edisonrul.ing/docs/source/cards/r/remote-revenge.md

 ### Card Rulings

-●Remote Revenge can't be chained to an effect that targets 2 or more monsters.
+*   Remote Revenge can't be chained to an effect that targets 2 or more monsters.
-●If the effect targets only 1 monster while also targeting 1 or more Non-Monster Cards, like Icarus Attack, Remote Revenge can be chained.
+*   If the effect targets only 1 monster while also targeting 1 or more Non-Monster Cards, like Icarus Attack, Remote Revenge can be chained.